solidjs/solid-docs-legacy/langs/en/api.md

 Memos let you efficiently re-use a derived value as a dependency in multiple other reactive computations.
-`createMemo` creates a readonly derived signal equal to the return value of the given function, which gets called immediately and whenever the executed code's dependencies update.
-It returns a getter for this signal.
+`createMemo` creates a readonly derived signal equal to the return value of the given function.
+The comparison of before & after computed values is 'strctly equals' (`===`), which gets called immediately and whenever the executed code's dependencies update.  `createMemo` returns a getter for this signal.

 ```js
 const value = createMemo(() => computeExpensiveValue(a(), b()));